Risk sharing under heterogeneous beliefs without convexity: Introduction

-Applying heterogeneous probabilistic beliefs in risk sharing and related problems, Amarante et al.\ \cite{Amarante} explore the demand for insurance when the insurer exhibits ambiguity, whereas the insured is an expected-utility agent.
-Under heterogeneous reference probabilities for insurer and insured, Boonen~\cite{Boonen} provides optimal reinsurance designs, and Ghossoub~\cite{Ghossoub} generalises Arrow's ``Theorem of the Deductible''.
-Boonen \& Ghossoub \cite{Boonenetal} study bilateral risk sharing with exposure constraints and admit a very general relation between the two involved reference probabilities.
-Asimit et al.\ \cite[Section 6]{Asimitetal} consider optimal risk sharing under heterogeneous reference probabilities affected by exogenous triggering events, while Dana \& Le Van \cite{LeVan} study the existence of Pareto optima and equilibria in a finite-dimensional setting when optimality of allocations is assessed relative to individual and potentially heterogeneous sets of probabilistic priors.
+Applying heterogeneous (probabilistic) beliefs in risk sharing and related problems, \cite{Amarante} explores the demand for insurance when the insurer exhibits ambiguity, whereas the insured is an expected-utility agent.
+Under heterogeneous reference probabilities for insurer and insured, \cite{Boonen} provides optimal reinsurance designs, and \cite{Chi,Ghossoub} generalise Arrow's ``Theorem of the Deductible''. \cite{Boonenetal} studies bilateral risk sharing with exposure constraints and admit a very general relation between the two involved reference probabilities. \cite[Section 6]{Asimitetal} consider optimal risk sharing under heterogeneous reference probabilities affected by exogenous triggering events, while \cite{LeVan} studies the existence of Pareto optima and equilibria in a finite-dimensional setting when optimality of allocations is assessed relative to individual and potentially heterogeneous sets of probabilistic priors. \cite{Embrechts2} studies risk sharing for Value-at-Risk and Expected Shortfall agents endowed with heterogeneous reference probability measures, and provide explicit formulae for the shape of optimal allocations. \cite{Liu} makes similar contributions to weighted risk sharing with distortion risk measures under heterogeneous beliefs.
+Finally, \cite{Acciaio} is devoted the existence question for optimal allocations among two agents with heterogeneous reference models, each measuring risk with a law-invariant concave monetary utility function.
+The risk sharing problem is constrained to random variables over a \textit{finite} $\sigma$-algebra though, which reduces the optimisation problem to a finite-dimensional space.
+Moreover, one of the two reference probabilities involved only takes rational values on the finite $\sigma$-algebra in question.